Slack

 - A Slack workspace where you can install apps

-- An OpenAI API key (or Anthropic/Google — any model the built-in agent supports)
+- An OpenAI API key (or Anthropic/Google — any model supported by Model Selection)

 Getting started#